|Nutritional Guidelines (per serving)|

 - 1 teaspoon baking soda

 - 1/4 cup butter (melted)

-- The baking powder starts acting quickly, so have the skillet ready.
+- Baking powder starts acting quickly, so have the skillet ready and the oven preheated before you combine the wet and dry ingredients.
 As soon as the batter is combined, pour it into the skillet and get it into the oven.